kblomqvist/yasha/README.md

 ## Build automation

 Yasha command-line options `-M` and `-MD` return the list of the template dependencies in a Makefile compatible format.
-The later creates the separate `.d` file alongside the template rendering instead of printing to stdin.
+The later creates the separate `.d` file alongside the template rendering instead of printing to stdout.
 These options allow integration with the build automation tools.
 Below are given examples for CMake, Make and SCons.

 ### CMakeList.txt (CMake)